Incidence Matrix: Vertex to Edge

 We have finished considering all vertices.
 The rest of the unfilled cells in the matrix is filled with zero.

-The matrix to represent a graph in this way is called Incident matrix .
+The matrix to represent a graph in this way is called Incidence matrix .

-The size of incident matrix is equal to number of vertices and number of edges.
-If you notice carefully, you can observe that the sum of each column in incident matrix is equal to 2, while the sum of each row in incident matrix is equal to the degree or valency of that vertex.
+The size of incidence matrix is equal to number of vertices and number of edges.
+If you notice carefully, you can observe that the sum of each column in incidence matrix is equal to 2, while the sum of each row in incident matrix is equal to the degree or valency of that vertex.

 You may remember that degree of a vertex (indicate how honorable the vertex is) is closely related to the number of edge that vertex can support.